This information is for people living in Northern Ireland.

 If your landlord agrees to review your case, you’ll either:

-After the review, your landlord can decide to:
+After the review, your landlord can decide to either:

 - let you continue your introductory tenancy